 It’s not a texting app but it is still very useful for anyone who relies on SMS.
 If your favorite SMS app doesn’t come with built-in backup and restore functions, SMS Backup and Restore can help.
 It’s probably one of the oldest and best SMS backup apps on Google Play.

 The app allows you to backup SMS, MMS, and call logs in XML format.
 You can create local backups or store them to Google Drive, OneDrive, or Dropbox.
 The app also supports recurring scheduled backups, backups of select conversations, and backup transfer over Wi-Fi Direct.
 Moreover, the backed-up messages can also be viewed on the developer’s website using the XML file.

 The app is free to download and use.
 It includes advertisements.
 If you don’t want the advertisements, you can download the Pro version.

 These are the best text messaging apps for Android.
+The best one in our opinion is Microsoft’s SMS Organizer solely because of its excellent ability to segregate SMS messages based on categories.
 Which app do you use and are you happy with it?
 Let us know in the comments section!